 It is important to place the tanks on some sort of a stand.
 This is both so that you can observe your pets easily, and because you would probably spook these rather nervous geckos if you had them on the ground, and they would see a lot of motion from above every time you approach their tank.

-Personally I’ve put the enclosures on an old aquarium stand, a leftover from my days as a fish keeper.
-You could just put the tanks on a high table, but if you cannot find a suitable piece of furniture, exo-terra sells special stands for their terraria.
+Personally, I’ve put the enclosures on an old aquarium stand, a leftover from my days as a fish keeper.
+You could just put the tanks on a high table, but if you cannot find a suitable piece of furniture, Exo Terra sells special stands for their terraria.

 Heat is best provided from above with incandescent bulbs.
 You should also invest in a good temperature and humidity gauge, so you can ensure you have the right conditions for your pets.
 You should place a horizontal perch close to the heat bulb, which the geckos will use as their basking spot.

 The wattage of your heat bulb will depend on the ambient temperature of the room in which you keep the geckos.
 Colder climates require stronger bulbs to provide sufficient heat, and on the size of your enclosure.
-I generally find 60W bulbs work well for me but you might require stronger or weaker heat sources.
+I generally find 60 W bulbs work well for me but you might require stronger or weaker heat sources.

 It is most convenient to put the fluorescent and incandescent lights on a timer, which you can obtain in any hardware store.
-This will allow you to setup consistent photoperiods, without having to remember to switch the lights on and off every day.
+This will allow you to set up consistent photoperiods, without having to remember to switch the lights on and off every day.
 Most people have the lights on for 12 hours, although some keepers use shorter photoperiods in winter, and longer during the summer.
 Simulating the seasons might induce the reptiles to breed when “spring” simulated by the lengthening light period arrives.

 Background and Substrate

-Although exo terra terrariums come with a synthetic foam background, I have never liked the ways these look and replace them with coconut fibre plates, which I think look a lot more natural.
+Although Exo Terra terrariums come with a synthetic foam background, I have never liked the ways these look and replace them with coconut fibre plates, which I think look a lot more natural.
 They also provide an excellent surface over which pathos and climbing vines can spread.

 It is very easy to remove the artificial background and cut the coconut fibre sheets to size.
 They then need to be fixed to the glass at the back with aquarium sealant.
 This takes 24 hours to cure and needs perfectly dry conditions, so fixing the background needs to be the first thing you have to do if you choose to have it.
-This step is optional, geckos can do well in the exo-terra tank with its own background, but the terrarium is something you will have for many years, so it is worth it to put a little bit of effort into setting it up.
+This step is optional, geckos can do well in the Exo Terra tank with its own background, but the terrarium is something you will have for many years, so it is worth it to put a little bit of effort into setting it up.

 Day Gecko Terrarium Décor

-Klemmeri geckos particularly benefit from bamboo in their enclosures, since in the wild they live in bamboo forests, hiding inside it whenever they are scared by a predator.
+Klemmer's day geckos particularly benefit from bamboo in their enclosures, since in the wild they live in bamboo forests, hiding inside it whenever they are scared by a predator.
 However other species will use it in the same way.

-I particularly like 1 inch thick bamboo tubes which are hollow inside, by cutting small holes into the surface of the tubes you provide a lot of hiding places for the lizards.
+I particularly like 1-inch thick bamboo tubes which are hollow inside, by cutting small holes into the surface of the tubes you provide a lot of hiding places for the lizards.
 They will often sleep inside them, and rest on top of them basking under the lights during the day.
 My tanks have several such tubes, some horizontal and some vertical, with thinner sticks providing further climbing and perching places.

 It seems contradictory, but you will probably see more of your geckos if you provide them with many hiding places.
 They feel more secure and are more likely to act naturally if they know they can escape and conceal themselves whenever they feel threatened.

-In addition a well furnished tank makes it more likely that females will survive any potential aggression from males.
+In addition, a well-furnished tank makes it more likely that females will survive any potential aggression from males.
 Day geckos are very territorial, two males should never be housed together, but even if you just keep a pair, aggression especially by the male is always a possibility.

 Although it is possible to keep Phelsuma without live plants, a planted terrarium definitely looks better, provides a more natural environment, and helps maintain high humidity.
 Although the most ambitious enclosures involve planting directly in the substrate, I just place the plants in their pots.

 There are many beautiful plants you can use, including exotic orchids, epiphytic bromeliads anchored in the coconut background, climbing vines, and moss, the only plants that I have managed to keep in the long term are pothos and common potted bromeliads.

 Pothos seems to do particularly well in terraria and can spread to cover all of the background and any climbing surfaces you provide.
 Other plants eventually start yellowing, I often ‘cycle’ plants, keeping them in the tanks for a couple of months, then giving them a recovery period outside.